bregman-arie/devops-exercises/README.md

 It consists of:

  * Request line - request type
- * Headers - content info like length, enconding, etc.
+ * Headers - content info like length, encoding, etc.
  * Body (not always included)
 </b></details>